March 9, 2023

 Raynaud's Disease

 Raynaud's disease causes both cold hands and feet, as well as numb toes.
 Furthermore, Raynaud's can occur in its primary form or as an accompaniment to another disease, like lupus or Rheumatoid arthritis.
 Like many other cold feet causes, it decreases blood flow in certain body parts.
-This is due to blood vessels spasming in the affected areas.
+This is due to blood vessels spasming in the affected areas- usually in response to the cold.

 Treatment